 Is it a good thing or bad thing?
 It depends on the perspective.
 Good things can easily become bad things.

 In early psychoanalytic thinking, Freud (1943) called it resistance and considered it one of the hallmarks of a mental health, as opposed to a physical health, condition.
 Cancer patients, for instance, don’t tend to resist the recommendations of their oncologist, but will rather readily do most anything to beat their cancer.
 Later Kleinians (cf. Ogden, 1990) focused on patients’ sense of vulnerability and the shame that underlies it.
 They recognized that any one of us, with whatever health condition we have, can move fluidly in and out of perspectives that we take when interacting with others.
 Sometimes, we interact in strong and mature ways and so accept feedback as constructive, while other times we become vulnerable and so hear the very same feedback as shaming.
 As a result of the latter, we can become defensively angry or offended.
 In such scenarios, we tend to resist the feedback, come to see the person who is providing it as being judgmental or incompetent or mean.
 In more contemporary times, Miller & Rollnick (2013), for example, call it ambivalence.
-Ambivalence captures the fluidity of perspectives that we can all take: we all might recognize the experience of wanting to start an exercise routine and not wanting to at the same time or getting feedback from a healthcare provider about the need to lose weight as a realistic observation or as a criticizing judgment to which one responds with resistance to lose weight.
+Ambivalence captures the fluidity of perspectives that we can all take: we all might recognize the experience of wanting to start an exercise routine and not wanting to at the same time or getting feedback from a healthcare provider about the need to lose weight as a realistic observation or as a criticizing judgment to which one responds with resistance.
 These common perspectives can be taken with most any health condition.
 It’s one of the reasons that we might advocate to no longer split up health conditions between mental and physical health, but rather recognize that all health conditions are biopsychosocial in nature.

 Nonetheless, we don’t have to use complicated conceptualizations to describe what occurred between my patient and myself when giving her feedback and a recommendation.
 We might just call it the experience of when good things become bad things.